ngjamesng/weatherWear/README.md

 * Ability to recommend multiple locations at one time, across different days.
 This would be useful when traveling.

+## Known issues

+* WeatherWear is unable to do every single location.
+However, for most major locations, WeatherWear will work fine.
+This is due to the API I chose to use.
+In the future, I may add more apparent error handling or use multiple sources for weather information.

 ## How to get started
 1. You will need to install npm and postgreSQL on your computer.
 I used homebrew for all installations. https://brew.sh/